Direct detection of pseudo-Nambu-Goldstone dark matter in a two Higgs doublet plus singlet extension of the SM: Conclusions

 \section{Conclusions}

-In this work we have calculated the one-loop electroweak corrections to the DM-nucleon scattering cross section in the extension of the SM with one extra doublet and one extra complex singlet, dubbed S2HDM.
+In this work we have calculated the one-loop electroweak corrections to the DM-nucleon scattering cross section in the extension of the SM with one extra \htk{scalar} doublet and one extra complex \htk{scalar} singlet, dubbed S2HDM.
 The model provides a DM candidate through a $U(1)$ \htm{symmetry} softly broken by dimension two terms.
 The tree-level amplitude of the DM-nucleon process is proportional to the DM velocity \htm{and thus negligible for direct-detection experiments}.
 This is a feature of a class of models with a pseudo Nambu-Goldstone boson as the DM candidate.

-The calculation was \htb{verified} by two independent calculations.
+The calculation was \htk{carried out} by two independent calculations \htk{and exact agreement was found}.
 Furthermore, from the theoretical point of view, the Nambu-Goldstone nature of the DM particle would have to be reflected on a zero cross section in the limit where the exact $U(1)$ symmetry is recovered.
-In fact, by making use of the non-linear formulation, it becomes clear that for low-energy processes, the Nambu-Goldstone nature of the DM particle \htm{is} manifest due to the proportionality between its mass and the $U(1)$ soft breaking parameter.
-Another check was the fact that there was no need to introduce counterterms as the process is zero at tree-level in the limit of zero DM velocity. \htm{We have verified explicitly that all these features are fulfilled by the loop-corrected scattering amplitudes, which was an excellent and non-trivial cross check of our computations.}
+In fact, by making use of the non-linear formulation, it becomes clear that for low-energy processes, the Nambu-Goldstone nature of the DM particle \htm{is} manifest due to the proportionality between its mass and the $U(1)$ soft breaking parameter. \htk{We explicitly checked that our results vanish in the limit of zero DM mass and hence comply with the above mentioned symmetry arguments.
+We furthermore verified} that there was no need to introduce counterterms as the process is zero at tree-level in the limit of zero DM velocity. \htk{The fact that our results agree with the features mentioned above} was an excellent and non-trivial cross-check of our computations.